Stremio/stremio-addon-sdk/docs/api/requests/defineCatalogHandler.md

 ## Extra Parameters

-If you wish to use these parameters, you'll need to specify them in `extraSupported` for the catalog in the [add-on manifest](../responses/manifest.md)
+If you wish to use these parameters, you'll need to specify them in `extra` for the catalog in the [add-on manifest](../responses/manifest.md#extra-properties)

 ``search`` - set in the `extra` object; string to search for in the catalog